D76X/XSpace/WebSite1/Docs/WebSite1.md

 ---

-In this example a new proxy element named **proxy2** is added to the collection **"proxies"** in the **proxies.json** document.
+In this example a new proxy element named **proxy-static-content** is added to the collection **"proxies"** in the **proxies.json** document.
 This new proxy makes use of the **{\*restOfPath}** parameter in the **route** so that any trailing parts of the path following the route address of the function app matches the value of this paramter.
 This value is then reused in the **backendUri** specification of the proxy to relay to the URI of the resource placed in the **$web** blob container holding the static content.

 That is **functionappbaseaddress/test** is going to be proxied to **storageAccountBaseAddress/test.html** and so on.
-If the asset **test.html** exists under the proxies base address to the storage account https://sawebsite120201221.z6.web.core.windows.net then the content of the blob **test.html** from the sorage account is retuned to the caller who invoked of the azure function.
+If the asset **test.html** exists under the proxies base address to the storage account https://sawebsite120201221.z6.web.core.windows.net then the content of the blob **test.html** from the sorage account is retuned to the caller who invoked the azure function.

-The **proxy2** is essential to **WebSite1** to work as enables the mechanism that allows any web page to retrieve its on associated assets such ass **CSS and JavaScript**.
-For example the following are valid proxied routes thanks to the **proxy2** rule and **404** would be returned for the corresponding resources if the rule is either removed or even disabled i.e. by setting **"disabled": true** in its definition above.
+The **proxy-static-content** is essential to **WebSite1** to work as enables the mechanism that allows any web page to retrieve its on associated assets such as **CSS and JavaScript**.
+For example, the following are valid proxied routes thanks to the **proxy-static-content** rule and **404** would be returned for the corresponding resources if the rule were either removed or even disabled i.e. by setting **"disabled": true** in its definition above.

 |Called URI|Proxied to URI|